ahsanihlwn/RennsObjectEngine/README.md

 # RennsObjectEngine

-RennsObjectEngine is a PySide6-based UI animation engine that separates logic, visual rendering, and styling (RSS).
+RennsObjectEngine is a PySide6-based UI animation engine that separates logic, visual rendering, and styling (RENSS).
 It provides interactive components with smooth animations, elastic drag effects, and CSS-like state handling.

 ### author : @ahsanihlwn